flutter/website/tutorials/interactive/index.md

 ## Getting ready

-If you've already build the layout in
+If you've already built the layout in
 [Building Layouts in Flutter](/tutorials/layout/), skip to the next section.